-In this tutorial, we'll explore the differences between starting a Spring Boot web application via the mvn spring-boot:run command and running it after it is compiled into a jar/war package via the java -jar command.
+In this tutorial, we'll explore the differences between starting a Spring Boot web application via the mvn spring-boot:run command and running it after it's compiled into a jar/war package via the java -jar command.

-Let's assume here you're already familiar with the configuration of the Spring Boot repackage goal.
+For the purpose of this tutorial, we'll assume familiarity with the configuration of the Spring Boot repackage goal.
 For more details on this topic, please read Create a Fat Jar App with Spring Boot.

 2. The Spring Boot Maven Plugin